ahuyn/anomaly-wpo/README.md

 2. Press the unjam button.
 3. If your weapon is severely jammed, unload your weapon from the inventory.
 Press the unjam button.

+In addition to jams, other small issues will arise with poorly maintained parts.
+Unreliable triggers may not work when you want them, and weapon dirtiness may be randomly accelerated.

 Barrel quality affects damage dealt, because modifying dispersion dynamically is not possible.
 Barrels below 75% condition will lose damage up to 50% less damage at 0% condition.